 Among the limited liability disadvantages and advantages when forming a new limited partnership, business owners consider the fact that:

 - Self-employment tax does apply.
 You always want to get the proper advice from a CPA when forming an LLC in Colorado.
 There are additional self-employment tax liabilities that you should be aware of.

 - There is uncertainty as to litigation.
 When it comes to litigation, there are various issues that can arise.
 For example, creditors may seek to file a lawsuit that imposes personal liability for the LLC’s debts.
 This type of litigation is very fact specific.
 Getting the help from an experienced Colorado LLC lawyer could be helpful.
 See information about Articles of Incorporation.
 Also, there can be litigation alleging breach of fiduciary duty to the LLC.
 You should consider getting more information about Advantages and Disadvantages of Limited Liability Company from a local business lawyer.

 Learn more about the differences between a limited liability corporation vs LLC under Colorado LLC laws

 Read information about setting up and forming a limited liability partnership in Colorado.

-To reach an experienced attorney about LLC advantages and disadvantages formation in Colorado, call our Colorado LLC and limited partnership lawyers at 1-866-601-5518.
+To reach an experienced attorney about the limited liability company advantages and disadvantages in Colorado, call our Colorado LLC and limited partnership lawyers at 1-866-601-5518.